Vibha Dadheech

 Vibha graduated in 1988 with a doctorate PhD in Kathak from Indira Kala Sangeet Vishwavidyalaya Khairagarh.
 Her topic for research was Dance Hand Gestures - Bharatiya Nritya ki Varnamala: Hast Mudrayen.
 Which include more than 1100 hand gestures with their definitions from approximately 23 shastra granthas.
-It also happens to be one of the most awarded research and is also a published book by the same name.
+The research is also a published book by the same title.

 Dadheech has been felicitated with India’s highest award to a performing artist, the Sangeet Natak Akademi Award and Madhya Pradesh's highest Civilian Award The Shikhar Samman.

-She was awarded the Senior Fellowship from the Ministry of Culture, Govt.
-Of India in Kathak for years 2011–12.
+She was awarded the Senior Fellowship from the Ministry of Culture, Govt. of India in Kathak for the year 2011–12.